YanLunHuang/DeepCalo_image_only_model/README.md

 This version uses single stream & new pooling layer so that it can solve the routing congestion problem.
 This version also uses dense_ss(new dense_stream).
-The reuse factors in dense layer are the same as Dylan's. the big weight data is sent by host.
+The reuse factors in dense layer are the same as Dylan's.
+The big weight data is sent by host.
 ```